 Medical Writer

 Medical writing is one of the fastest-growing fields of writing today.
-Not only that, but it is also one of the highest paying writing fields.
+Not only that, but it is also one of the highest-paying writing fields.
 Along with these fantastic qualities, it is also one of the more daunting fields to get into.
-However, with the right knowledge and abilities-along with hard work and determination—you, as a freelance writer, can become a medical writer and start reaping the benefits.
+However, with the right knowledge and abilities—along with hard work and determination—you, as a freelance writer, can become a medical writer and start reaping the benefits.

 There are two main types of medical writing: scientific and nonscientific.